 In 1994, The Tibet Fund initiated a program to address the unmet medical, educational and economic needs of Tibetans in Tibet.
-In 1998, the U.S. State Department’s Office of Citizen Exchanges began funding the Ngawang Choephel Fellowship program, which enables The Tibet Fund to bring scholars and professionals from Tibet for educational and cultural exchange, and to develop educational programs in Tibet.
-The Tibet Fund supports eye-care programs and several orphanages in Tibet and has established a Higher Education Scholarship Program for college-bound Tibetans.
+In 1998, the US State Department’s Office of Citizen Exchanges began funding the Ngawang Choephel Fellowship Program, which enabled The Tibet Fund to bring scholars and professionals from Tibet for educational and cultural exchange, and to develop educational programs in Tibet.
+We support eye-care programs and several orphanages in Tibet and also established a Higher Education Scholarship for deserving students.

-Over the past 28 years, The Tibet Fund has worked closely with the Central Tibetan Administration to address the health, educational, cultural, economic and community development needs of the refugee community.
-While the Fund has steadily increased its program support to more than $5.5 million annually, the arrival of thousands of refugees each year is placing a severe strain on the existing settlement system.
+The arrival of thousands of refugees each year is placing a severe strain on the existing settlement system.
 The Tibet Fund will continue to focus its efforts on strengthening the exile community, for it is here that Tibetan culture and national identity are being sustained.

 The story of The Tibet Fund is the story of the Tibetan people’s perseverance and resourcefulness through decades of upheaval and exile.
 It is the story of survival and the preservation of culture and national identity.
 It is also a story that many of our generous donors have helped to create.